 2. Designate a work from home office space.

 Most importantly, your new remote workspace should be dedicated to just that – doing work.
-For those who live in smaller spaces, or for those who don’t usually work from home, it might not be possible to dedicate a spot as your work from home office space indefinitely – and that’s ok!
-If your work from home situation is only temporary, it’s probably not necessary to set up an entire home office.
-However, it is important to create a space that you can temporarily dedicate to your new remote work arrangement.
+For those who live in smaller spaces or who don’t usually work from home, it might not be possible to dedicate a work from home office space indefinitely – and that’s ok!

 If you don’t have access to WiFi and are only able to connect to the internet via a wired connection like an Ethernet cable, take the length of the cord and the location of your modem into account when selecting your workspace.